jesharpe92/lazpy-objects/README.md

 # lazpy-objects
-Wrapper for python objects that don't instantiate until called.
+Fooling around with transparent wrapper for python objects that don't instantiate until called.